-We are a leading clinical-stage gene therapy company with a mission to free people from a lifetime of genetic disease.
-Our company is focused on developing potentially curative ex vivo lentiviral-based gene therapies to treat patients with rare diseases following a single dose treatment regimen.
+We are a leading clinical-stage gene therapy company with a shared purpose to free people from a lifetime of genetic disease.
+Our company is focused on developing potentially curative HSC based gene therapies (which we sometimes refer to as ex vivo lentiviral-based gene therapies) to treat patients with rare diseases following a single dose treatment regimen.
 Our gene therapies employ hematopoietic stem cells that are harvested from the patient and then modified with a lentiviral vector to insert the equivalent of a functional copy of the gene that is mutated in the target disease.
 We believe that our approach, which is designed to transform stem cells from patients into therapeutic products, has the potential to provide curative benefit for a range of diseases.
 Our initial focus is on a group of rare genetic diseases referred to as lysosomal disorders, some of which today are primarily managed with enzyme replacement therapies, or ERTs.
 These lysosomal disorders have well-understood biologies, identified patient populations, established standards of care yet with significant unmet needs, and represent large market opportunities with approximately \$3.4 billion in worldwide net sales in 2021.

-Our pipeline is currently comprised of five lentiviral-based gene therapy programs: AVR-RD-04 for the treatment of cystinosis; AVR-RD-02 for the treatment of Gaucher disease type 1; AVR-RD-05 for the treatment of Hunter syndrome; AVR-RD-06 for the treatment of Gaucher disease type 3; and AVR-RD-03 for the treatment of Pompe disease.
+Our pipeline is currently comprised of five HSC-based gene therapy programs: AVR-RD-04 for the treatment of cystinosis; AVR-RD-02 for the treatment of Gaucher disease, including a program for the treatment of Gaucher disease type 1 and a program (formerly AVR-RD-06) for the treatment of Gaucher disease type 3; AVR-RD-05 for the treatment of Hunter syndrome; and AVR-RD-03 for the treatment of Pompe disease.
+AVR-RD-04

 AVR-RD-04 is currently being studied for the treatment of cystinosis by our collaborators at the University of California, San Diego, or UCSD, in a Phase 1/2 collaborator-sponsored clinical trial.
 Enrollment of this clinical trial is complete with a total of six patients enrolled, and five patients have been dosed.
-In February 2022, we reported updated interim data from the Phase 1/2 clinical trial of AVR-RD-04 at the 18th Annual WORLDSymposiumTM in San Diego.
-Pending the outcome of planned FDA interactions this year, we expect to initiate a Company-sponsored trial in 2023 with initial sites in the United States, followed by sites in Europe and the United Kingdom.
-Our current plan involves a two-part strategy, beginning in a pre-renal transplant population followed by a post-renal transplant population.
+In May 2022, we reported updated interim data from the Phase 1/2 clinical trial of AVR-RD-04 at the 25th Annual Meeting of American Society for Gene and Cell Therapy ("ASGCT") in Washington D.C.
+Pending the outcome of planned Food and Drug Administration ("FDA") interactions this year, we expect to initiate a Company-sponsored trial in 2023 with potential sites anticipated in the United States, Europe and the United Kingdom.
+Our current plan involves a two-part strategy, including both a pre-renal transplant population and a post-renal transplant population.

-Three patients have been dosed in our Company-sponsored Phase 1/2 clinical trial of AVR-RD-02 for the treatment of Gaucher disease type 1, which we refer to as the Guard1 clinical trial, and we are actively recruiting additional potential patients for our currently active sites.
-We plan to provide updated interim clinical trial data in 2022.
+AVR-RD-02 is currently being studied for the treatment of Gaucher disease type 1 in a Company-sponsored Phase 1/2 clinical trial, which we refer to as the Guard1 clinical trial.
+Four patients have been dosed to date in the Guard1 clinical trial, and we are actively recruiting additional potential patients for our currently active sites.
+We plan to provide updated interim clinical trial data in the fourth quarter of 2022.